oravapw/mylan/README.md

 containers.
 Mariadb will create a new empty database on first run.

-6. Once Docker Compose has started up everything, run "make dbroot" and then run the following SQL:
+6. Once Docker Compose has started up everything, run "make dbroot" and then run the following SQL (this sets up according to development credentials as shown in step 1).

 ```
 CREATE DATABASE ecdata_dev;